Children looked after in England including adoptions

 This information was initially published in 2015 as ‘experimental statistics’ given it was the first year in which the data had been collected and, therefore, local authority data collection systems and recording practices were still bedding in.
 In 2019 we removed this label and instead publish information on children who have gone missing as Official Statistics.

 Feedback from local authorities suggests the figures are becoming more robust and some local authorities have continued to report some improvements in recording.
 However, since 2017 a growing number of local authorities are informing us that they do not record incidents as ‘away without authorisation’ but instead report all incidents as ‘missing’ as their primary source of this information is the police.
-We estimate this could mean that at a national level there is an overestimate of the number of children with missing incidents of up to 13% in 2021, and an undercount of the number of children with away without authorisation incidents of up to 32%.
-There is some variation across the country in the way these incidents are reported and so robust comparisons between local authorities are and tot possible.
+We estimate this could mean that at a national level there is an overestimate of the number of children with missing incidents of around 13% in 2024, and an undercount of the number of children with away without authorisation incidents of around 36%.
+There is some variation across the country in the way these incidents are reported and so robust comparisons between local authorities are not possible.
 Some of these local authorities submitted some ‘away without authorisation’ information and this has been included in the tables.

 We continue to work with local authorities to improve the quality of this data.
 Given the changes in the way this data has been reported, comparisons over time should not be made.